 - Campus-based (in person): these subjects have a requirement for campus-based or in-person activities; only students who can attend campus can enrol in these subjects.

-You can find the delivery mode for your subjects in the subject listing of the Handbook which is the source of truth for your course and subject information.
+You can find the delivery mode for your subjects in the subject listing of the Handbook which is the source of truth for your course, subject information and participation/attendance requirements of your classes.
+2022 subjects are now available.

 Return to campus